By Jeff Inglis, a Realtor with Homelife Glenayre Realty Company Ltd.

 The Fraser Valley is great if you love outdoors and having space.
 Fishing, hiking, and just getting outside are great in the Fraser Valley.
 The best thing here is having access to the rivers, lakes, and mountains right at your fingertips.

-There are also a lot of sports, like the Giants that play in Langley.
+There are also a lot of sports, like The Vancouver Giants that play in Langley.

 Most unique things about the Fraser Valley